 For the purposes of the Water Agencies (Powers) Act 1984 section 103, any person employed in the Department who is authorised in writing by a prescribed person is authorised to give an infringement notice in respect of an offence prescribed by regulation 50.

-[Regulation 52A inserted by Gazette 16 Mar 2010 p.
-985; amended by Gazette 20 Dec 2011 p.
+[Regulation 52A inserted: Gazette 16 Mar 2010 p.
+985; amended: Gazette 20 Dec 2011 p.
 5411.]

 52B.
 Prescribed persons for infringement notices